AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Driving record: Your driving record is one of the most important factors impacting your insurance premium.
 If you have a clean record, you’ll have access to the best insurance rates, while having an at-fault accident, speeding ticket, or other violation on your record can increase your rates.

 • Credit score: Insurance providers use credit scores as a measure of risk when setting insurance premiums.
 Drivers with good credit may get rates well below the average, while drivers with bad credit usually have considerably higher premiums.
-However, California, Hawaii, Maryland, Massachusetts, Michigan, Oregon, Utah, and Washington all ban insurance companies from using your credit score as a factor in insurance pricing.
+However, California, Hawaii, Maryland, Massachusetts, and Michigan all ban insurance companies from using your credit score as a factor in insurance pricing.
+In Utah and Oregon, auto insurers are allowed to use credit information to determine rates and offer discounts, but cannot use it as the sole factor for policy decisions such as cancellations or non-renewals.

 • Location: Auto insurance rates vary by state.
 Some states may have higher average rates due to more uninsured drivers, more accidents, a greater chance of inclement weather, and more.
-Louisiana drivers have the nation’s highest average premiums, while Maine drivers have the lowest premiums.1
+Drivers in states like Florida and New York see the nation’s highest average premiums, while states like North Dakota and Maine have the lowest premiums.1

 Erie Discounts